-MSc Computer Networking
+MSc Computer Science

-The 'Masters' stage of the programme will build upon the knowledge and understanding developed at the PG Diploma stages by providing knowledge and understanding of those aspects of research methodology that are appropriate to the specialist area(s) covered by the programme.
-It will also require the student to develop detailed knowledge and understanding of the particular area in which the advanced independent-study project associated with the 'Masters' stage of the programme is carried out.
+The 'Masters' stage of the programme will build upon the knowledge and understanding developed at the PG Diploma and Certificate stages by providing knowledge and understanding of those aspects of research methodology that are appropriate to the specialist area(s) covered by the programme.
+It will also require the student to develop detailed knowledge and understanding of the particular area in which the advanced independent-study project associated with the 'Masters' stage of the programme is carried out

-Students will again be expected in addition to the understanding developed at the PG Diploma stage:
+Students will again be expected in addition to the understanding developed at the PG Diploma stage to:

-- A: Knowledge and Understanding - A6.
-Utilise information resources and demonstrate how to access these to obtain state-ofthe-art knowledge of current computer network technology - A7.
-Demonstrate a sufficiently detailed knowledge of research methods appropriate specifically to their 'Masters' advanced independent-study dissertation/project, together with detailed knowledge of the particular area in which the project is carried out - A8.
-Demonstrate clear and confident understanding of appropriate research methodology and detailed understanding of the particular area in which the 'Masters' project is carried out. - B: Intellectual Skills - B5.
-Demonstrate mastery of the principles, techniques and procedures associated with the advanced independent-study project carried out during the 'Masters' stage, including the ability to work effectively from information provided, with little or no guidance. - B6.
-Demonstrate mastery of the analytical skills associated with the 'Masters' stage project, again working autonomously or with minimal guidance where appropriate.
+- A6.
+Utilise information resources and demonstrate how to access these to obtain stateof-the-art knowledge of current computer systems technology - A7.
+Demonstrate a sufficiently detailed knowledge of research methods appropriate specifically to their 'Masters' advanced independent-study dissertation/project, together with detailed knowledge of the particular area in which the project is carried out

+B: Intellectual Skills

-- B7.
-Demonstrate the full range of skills needed to plan and manage a 'Masters'-level project and produce a report/dissertation/thesis or other suitable research output on same working to a detailed specification and to professional standards. - B8.
-Demonstrate the full range of evaluative skills associated with the 'Masters' stage project, including the effective exercise of judgement based on incomplete and/or contradictory information. - B9.
+- B6.
+Demonstrate mastery of the principles, techniques and procedures associated with the advanced independent-study project carried out during the 'Masters' stage, including the ability to work effectively from information provided, with little or no guidance. - B7.
+Demonstrate mastery of the analytical skills associated with the 'Masters' stage project, again working autonomously or with minimal guidance where appropriate. - B8.
+Demonstrate the full range of skills needed to plan and manage a 'Masters'-level project and produce a report/dissertation/thesis or other suitable research output on same working to a detailed specification and to professional standards. - B9.
+Demonstrate the full range of evaluative skills associated with the 'Masters' stage project, including the effective exercise of judgement based on incomplete and/or contradictory information. - B10.
 Demonstrate professional competence in participating in the identification of a suitable 'Masters' project task and seeking a satisfactory solution that meets the specific requirements of the problem.